 Shango was the king of the Oyo kingdom in West Africa.
 This was where the Yoruba people lived from about 1400 until 1835.
 Today, there are about 30 million Yoruba people in West Africa, most in Nigeria.

 Shango was a powerful king, but some of the people thought Shango was unfair.
 Shango fled into the forest when is enemies forced him to give up the royal throne.
 He wandered in the forest for a long time and eventually killed himself.

 After Shango died, his enemies' homes were set on fire.
 Probably it was Shango's friends that did this, but some people believed Shango had gone up into the heavens and was sending fire down to Earth.
 That’s how Shango became known as the god of thunder and lightning.

 Last modified July 24, 2008 by Lisa Gardiner.

 You might also be interested in:

-Lightning is the most spectacular element of a thunderstorm.
-In fact it is how thunderstorms got their name.
+Lightning is the coolest thing about a thunderstorm.
+In fact, it is how thunderstorms got their name.
 Wait a minute, what does thunder have to do with lightning?
-Well, lightning causes thunder....more
+Well, lightning causes thunder.
+Lightning...more

 Aphrodite was the Greek goddess of love and beauty.
 She was known to the Romans as Venus.
 To the perfection of her figure and the purity of her features she added an innocent grace.
 On her sweet face she...more